 Don’t Let Spam and Bots Infect Google Analytics:

 One of the main frustrations I have with Google Analytics is how to keep my data clean of spam and bot traffic.
 Web analytics is critical to conversion rate optimisation.
-You need reliable data to measure the performance of your digital marketing activity and the last thing you need is data in Google Analytics that is not accurate.
+You need reliable data to measure the performance of your digital marketing activity.
+The last thing you need is data in Google Analytics that is not accurate.

 However, Incapsula estimate that up to 62% of website traffic is made up automated bots.
-Spammers are constantly adapting their methods to avoid common methods of dealing with the fake traffic they generate and so it can be difficult to keep on top of the problem they create.
+Spammers are constantly adapting their methods to avoid common strategies of dealing with the fake traffic they generate.
+It can be difficult to keep on top of the problem they create.

 Don’t worry though, there are some proven methods to rid your Google Analytics data of spam and bots.